aliebuck/react-use-keypress/README.md

 # react-use-keypress

-React hook which listens for pressed keys.
+React hook that listens for specific key presses.

 ## Usage